lisafast/lacnotredame/content/about/2020BoardReport.md

 Seconded by Erin Jamison

-## Move to adjourn
+## Move to adjourn at 11:26 am

-Moved by Marie Maisonneuve
+Moved by Lisa Fast

-Seconded by André-Francois Girard
+Seconded by Marie Maissoneuve